 How to Multiply with a Decimal: Issues Students Face

 The big question is, do they understand the concept?

-One way is for when our kiddos work on finding the value of a decimal.
-We can do this by teaching what happens when a number is moved one place to the left or to the right, other words what happens when a number is Multiplied by 10 vs .10.
+One way is when our kiddos work on finding the value of a decimal.
+We can do this by teaching what happens when a number is moved from one place to the left or to the right, in other words, what happens when a number is multiplied by 10 vs .10.